Rodan + Fields: History

 Fields and Rodan met in 1984 during their dermatology residency at Stanford University School of Medicine.
 In 1995, they developed Proactiv Solution as a preventative skincare for acne.
 Proactiv is now a registered trademark of Guthy-Renker and Nestlé.

 Fields and Rodan founded Rodan + Fields in 2000 and later launched a line of products sold in department stores.
 In 2003, the company was purchased by Estée Lauder.
 In 2007, Fields and Rodan reacquired the brand and transitioned the company from department stores to multi-level marketing, where consultants could earn a commission for their own sales and for the sales of people they recruited.
 Rodan + Fields launched in Canada in February 2015 and in Australia in September 2017.

 In 2018, private equity firm TPG bought a minority stake in the company.
 At the time, Rodan + Fields was valued at $4 billion.

 In April 2020, the US Federal Trade Commission (FTC) issued a warning letter to Rodan + Fields for making unlawful and misleading earnings claims related to COVID-19.

-In 2021, Rodan + Fields was named the number one skincare regimen brand in the United States for the fourth year in a row (2018-2021).

 In October 2022, the founders launched a whole line of shampoos, conditioners and stylers, on top of their skincare.
 In November 2022, Rodan and Fields were a part of a class action lawsuit in regards to their Lash Boost serum.
 The company offered $38 million to resolve the issue as well as change their verbiage on the product usage, instructions, and warnings.